Guide on How to Write a Check

 - Write as neatly as you can.

-- If you make an error, write “void” on it and start a new one.
+- If you make an error, write “void” on the check and start writing a new one.

 - Ensure all spellings are correct.